hyoin-an/DQP/ver3/README.md

 ## Ver 3: DQP with interpolation over 2-dimensional covariate space (Linear center)

 Extended version of DQP implementation.
 DQP is constructed at pre-determined locations on a covariate space.
 Quantiles are interpolated over the covariate space.

+Pyramidal Proposal is used in MCMC.